Zulko/moviepy/README.rst

 Installation
 ------------

-MoviePy depends on the Python modules Numpy_, imageio_, Decorator_, and tqdm_, which will be automatically installed during MoviePy's installation.
+MoviePy depends on the Python modules Numpy_, imageio_, Decorator_, tqdm_, and requests_, which will be automatically installed during MoviePy's installation.
 The software FFMPEG should be automatically downloaded/installed (by imageio) during your first use of MoviePy (installation will take a few seconds).
 If you want to use a specific version of FFMPEG, follow the instructions in ``config_defaults.py``.
 In case of trouble, provide feedback.

 **Installation by hand:** download the sources, either from PyPI_ or, if you want the development version, from GitHub_, unzip everything into one folder, open a terminal and type: